NAILAinfo/python_projects/README.md

 # 🐍 Python Projects for Beginners

 This repository contains a collection of **beginner-friendly Python projects** inspired by Code with Mosh .
-Each project is designed to help you strengthen your Python skills through fun and practical exercises.
+Each project is designed to help strengthen Python skills through fun  exercises.

 ---

-## 📚 Project List
+### Project List

 | Project                      | Description                              | Difficulty |
 | ---------------------------- | ---------------------------------------- | ---------- |